apolat2018/LSAT/README.md

  - Create_LSM&Calculate_ROC.py is used to creates Landslide Susceptibility Map and calculates Area Under Curve (AUC) values with data including X-Y coordinate and probability fields.
 Prepared data using this script can be analyzed in external software.
 Then classification results can be processed with Create LSM and Calculate ROC script in GIS and susceptibility map can be created with AUC values.
  - The other scripts are used to create LSM with the methods of Frequency Ratio (FR), Information Value (IV), Logistic Regression (LR), Random Forest (RF) and Multi-Layer Perceptron (MLP).
 Also, this tool includes tuning script for the methods of LR, RF, and MLP.

-## How to use Toolbox
+## Preparing reclassed landslide factor data

-Firstly you should prepare reclassed landslide factor raster files.
+Firstly you should prepare reclassed landslide factor raster files before using the toolbox.
 They should be the same sizes and same resolutions.Prepared raster files must be shown below.
  <p>
   <img width="512" height="1024" src="https://github.com/apolat2018/LSAT/blob/master/rasters_image.jpg"><p>